segin-GH/TDD-4-Embedded/README.md

 An example of a test fixture can be found at [TestFixtures](https://github.com/segin-GH/TDD-4-Embedded/blob/main/testFixtures/main/main.c)
 Duplication reduction is the motivation for test fixtures it may not be noticeable in small tests but in larger tests, it can simplify your tests.

+>_Those who want really reliable software will discover that they must find means of avoiding the majority of bugs to start with, and as a result the programming process will become cheaper.
+If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with._		 - **Edsger W. Dijkstra**    _"The Humble Programmer"_